ZhenZHAO/zhenzhao.github.io/_pages/about.md

 ---

 Zhen ZHAO (赵振) is a Ph.D. candidate in Electrical and Information Engineering at the [University of Sydney (USYD)](https://www.sydney.edu.au/).
-He is advised by Dr. [Luping Zhou](https://www.sydney.edu.au/engineering/about/our-people/academic-staff/luping-zhou.html) and Dr. [Wanli Ouyang](https://www.sydney.edu.au/engineering/about/our-people/academic-staff/wanli-ouyang.html) from USYD and Dr. [Lei Wang](https://scholars.uow.edu.au/display/lei_wang) from the University of Wollongong.
-He also works closely with Dr. Yangyan Yi from the Nanjing University of Aeronautics and Astronautics, Dr. [Yinghuan Shi](https://cs.nju.edu.cn/shiyh/) from the Nanjing University, and Dr. Jun Cai from the Concordia University.
-His current research interests focus on Computer Vision and its application in Medical Image Analysis.
+He is advised by Dr. [Luping Zhou](https://www.sydney.edu.au/engineering/about/our-people/academic-staff/luping-zhou.html) and Dr. [Wanli Ouyang](https://www.sydney.edu.au/engineering/about/our-people/academic-staff/wanli-ouyang.html) from the USYD and Dr. [Lei Wang](https://scholars.uow.edu.au/display/lei_wang) from the University of Wollongong.
+He also works closely with Dr. [Changyan Yi](http://inet-nuaa.cn/changyan-yi/) from the Nanjing University of Aeronautics and Astronautics and Dr. [Jun Cai](https://users.encs.concordia.ca/~juncai/index.html) from the Concordia University on wireless communication networks.
+His current research focuses on semi/self-supervised learning in Computer Vision and its application in Medical Image Analysis.

 ## News
 - Seven papers submitted to CVPR 2023, Nov.
 2022 -->